MEET THE TEAM

 I am a mother of two very independent, head strong girls.

-I started at Motherwell volunteering, just a couple of hours a week to get me out of the house.
+My journey at Motherwell started with myself volunteering, just a couple of hours a week to get me out of the house.

 I needed a couple of hours to myself, adult conversation, to think about something other than being a mum.
 I didn’t realise how much of myself I had lost being a stay at home mum, I didn’t think mentally I needed anything more, I was wrong!